wpswings/wallet-system-for-woocommerce/README.txt

 Customers can add balance to their digital wallets using the available WooCommerce payment methods.
 During the top-up checkout process, you can make the form fields accessible for users.
 By default, they are hidden.
 Also, you can choose to make wallet recharge orders tax-free.

 **2. Negative Wallet Amount**
-The Wallet system for Woocommerce allows you to credit the amount in negative in customers’ wallet.
+The Wallet system for Woocommerce allows you to credit the negative amount in customers’ wallet.
 The negative amount will get debited once users recharge their wallet.

 **3. WooCommerce Wallet Recharge By Admin**
 As the admin, you can recharge or deduct customers’ wallet balances in bulk or individually and also mention details for every transaction you make.
 For example, a bulk top-up during Christmas to all WooCommerce Wallet users with the “festive gift” as the transaction detail.